cyntler/hamburger-react/readme.md

 It is recommended to have a tap/click area of at least 48x48 pixels.
 Therefore, padding will be added around the icon to create a surface of exactly this size.

 Keyboard interaction is provided with the `enter` key, and the icon element has the recommended accessibility attributes (such as `role`).

+## Support
+The icons are hooks-based, and will work with React 16.8.0 ('the one with hooks') or higher.